Evil: Inside Human Cruelty and Violence by Roy F. Baumeister

-Sadism, he claims, is rare and acquired gradually.
+Sadism, Baumeister alleges, is rare and acquired gradually.
 Smiling perpetrators may smile out of nervousness, embarrassment or to break the tension.
 The sadistic laugh popular in entertainment is uncommon in real life.
 Inhibitions against killing are strong even when the killing is justified.
 During World War II, one-fourth of U.S. soldiers would not shoot at enemies.
-Baumeister argues that the completely innocent victim and random, senseless violence are sometimes myths.
-Perpetrators have targets, and there are reasons they choose those targets.
-One important point he makes: Perpetrators see silence by outsiders as implied consent.
-Evildoers are surprised by how easily they get away with violence.
-The evil or banality of those who acquiesce does not get much space in this work though.
+Baumeister argues that the completely innocent victim and random, senseless violence are often myths.
+Individuals have targets, and there are reasons they choose those targets.
+One important point he makes: Individuals pursuing evils see silence by outsiders as implied consent.
+They are surprised by how easily they get away with violence.
+The evils of acquiescence do not get much space in this work though.

-When groups are involved, there is a diffusion of responsibility excuse.
+When groups are involved, the diffusion of responsibility excuse ensues.
 Individuals excuse themselves because they believe everyone else does it.
 There is also a division of labor excuse.
 Evil consequences do not appear so bad in the minds of many if you are only a tiny or distant part of evil.

 · Mob violence.

 · Misinterpreting ambiguous words or actions or both.

 · Giving deliberately ambiguous instructions to maintain innocence while an employee does the evil.